OlinDSA2025/olindsa2025.github.io/in_class/day19.md

 ## Red-Black Trees

+Red-Black trees have the following properties.

+1. Each node in the tree is colored either red or black.
+2. The root is black and each of the (null) leaves are black.
+3. If a node is red, then both its children are black.
+4. The number of black nodes encountered on any path from the root to a leaf (null) is equal.

 In this unit we'll be working with Red-Black trees.
 I really like Michael Sambol's video series explaining the Red-Black tree.
 We'll watch some of the videos together, but I'll leave it to you to watch the whole set.

 [Playlist of Michael Sambol's Red-Black tree videos](https://www.youtube.com/playlist?list=PL9xmBV_5YoZNqDI8qfOZgzbqahCUmUEin)